 The reauthorization of the special education act (IDEIA) placed great emphasis of scientifically based instruction and interventions.
 This chapter reviews the implications for how special education services are delivered.

 Detrich, R. (2008).
-From Policy to Practice.
-Grigorenko, E. L. (Ed.).
-Educating individuals with disabilities: IDEIA 2004 and beyond.
-Springer Publishing Company.
+From Policy to Practice: Evidence-based Practice and IDEIA.
+In Grigorenko, E. L. (Ed.)
+Educating Individuals with Disabilities: IDEIA 2004 and Beyond, 85.
+Springer Publishing Company

 This article explore the relationship between per pupil spending and learning, particularly in developing countries that spend much lower levels in education than do OECD countries.
 Their findings suggest that, when education systems spend above $8,000, the association between student learning and per student spending is no longer statistically significant.
 Therefore, they find a threshold effect after this level of resources is met, indicating a declining relationship between resources and achievement at high levels of expenditure (consistent with other recent literature).
 There is a positive relationship between student learning and per pupil expenditure among the low-spending countries (below $8,000 per student), but a flat relationship among high-spending countries.